woleet/woleet-cli/README.md

 Usage:
 woleet-cli anchor [flags]
-  -d, --directory string   source directory containing files to anchor (required) -e, --exitonerror        exit the app with an error code if something goes wrong -h, --help               help for anchor
+  -d, --directory string   source directory containing files to anchor (required) -e, --exitonerror        exit the app with an error code if anything goes wrong -h, --help               help for anchor
   -p, --private            create anchors with non-public access
       --strict             re-anchor any file that has changed since last anchoring